Bustamante, Kevin E. 2024. Waltz with Me: Structural Realism and Structural Racism in International Politics. Security Studies 33 (5): 742–767.

 Find the manuscript here or email me for a copy.

-Racial Hierarchy and the Balance of Power: Race War in Merze Tate's International Thought
+Racial Hierarchy and the Balance of Power: Race War in Merze Tate's International Thought (Revise & Resubmit at Journal of Race, Ethnicity, & Politics)

 Working paper available here.